 The documented anticipated economic resources of the discussed raw material group amounted as of the end of 2019 to 18,130.21 million tonnes including 12,694.79 million tonnes (70.0% of total anticipated economic resources) within 69 deposits documented for the cement industry and 5,435.42 million tonnes (30.0% of resources) within 120 deposits for the lime industry.

-In comparison with the previous year, the anticipated economic resources of limestones and marls documented for the cement industry decreased by 30.48 million tonnes and the number of deposits dropped by one as Góra Siewierska deposit was crossed out from the domestic balance.
+In comparison with the previous year, the anticipated economic resources of limestones and marls documented for the cement industry decreased by 29.13 million tonnes and the number of deposits have not changed since 2018.
 The negative balance was the result of:

 Increases – due to:

 - the better exploration of deposits and the resources reclassification (the total growth by 0.43 million tonnes).